-You know what a school is and you also know what a church is, but do you know what a school-church is?
+You know what a school is, and you also know what a church is, but do you know what a school-church is?

 The purpose of a school-church is to reveal the righteousness of Jesus Christ to all creation through the Gospel of Jesus Christ.
-In a school-church, education is a process of knowing God through a personal relationship with Him, immersion in a community of believers, and through discovery of His creation.
+In a school-church, education is a process of knowing God through a personal relationship with Him, immersion in a community of believers, and through the discovery of His creation.
 John 17:1-3 says, “Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.”

 Administrators, teachers, students, parents, counselors, operations staff, and volunteers.
 There are no limitations on age, ethnicity, language, gender, economic class, religion, or political affiliation- all can participate [Colossians 3:9-11].